-Recently, I tried to help an engineer negotiate a job offer from a FAANG company.
+Recently, I tried to help an engineer with negotiating a job offer from a FAANG company.
 Even though the offer included the max base salary for his compensation band, it was abundantly clear that he was leaving hundreds of thousands of dollars in equity on the table.
 He didn’t believe me and accepted the offer without negotiating.

 A year later, his colleagues confirmed my assessment - he was being significantly underpaid.
 Even worse, he found out that his manager couldn’t grant him more than a 3% standard raise without giving him a promotion – which he wasn’t entitled to having worked at the company for under a year.